 The Shock Index.
 Do you use it?
 Do you know what it is?

-Originally it was used to predict shock in medical patients in the Emergency Department, but since then has been evaluated for use in trauma and myocardial infarction.
+The Shock Index was originally used to predict shock in medical patients in the Emergency Department.
+It has also been evaluated for use in trauma and myocardial infarction.

 Although it’s been around for over 50 years it’s doesn’t appear to be widely used in guiding clinical care.